inurinizzati/HACKHATON_G31/README.md

         2.1 Game Concept

 “House of Secrets: The Sinister Quest” is a two-player game, whereby the characters and players are called ‘Detectives’ and they are both humans.
 Both players will enter their name as input.
 In this game, the players will take turns making their moves, attempting to contest their opponent to gain highest score by guessing hidden items in the correct room.
-Each correct guess will contribute to a +1 point.
+Each correct guess will contribute to a different point depends on items.

 Firstly, both players will pick 5 from 7 items and hide them in 6 different rooms by taking turns.
 Next, they will need to search for items hidden by another player by guessing the correct room from 6 rooms where there is an extra distraction.
 The winning player is determined by the values of score which is higher.